Garage Gym Setup: Complete UK Guide

 Floor space: Walk through your garage with a tape measure.
 Mark where the car goes (if keeping it), where storage lives, where you'll walk.

 Ceiling height: Power racks need 2.2m minimum.
 Pull-ups need your height + 30cm + bar thickness.
-Standard UK garages are ~2.4m—tight but workable.
+Standard UK garages are ~2.4m, which is tight but workable.

 Door clearance: Can a rower fit through?
 Will the rack clear when you roll it in?

 My mistake: I assumed a 7ft Olympic bar (2.2m) would fit across my 2.5m wide garage.
-It does—with 15cm each side.
+It does, but with 15cm each side.
 Loading plates is awkward.
 Should have bought a 6ft bar.

 ## Step 2: Flooring First